arlonproj/arlon/testing/README.md

 - run: `testing/ubuntu_testbed_prereqs.sh` (this step can be run in parallel in a separate window, a few seconds after starting the previous step)
 - log out and log back in to ensure you have the right permissions to run docker (run `docker ps` to verify).
 Alternatively, run `newgrp docker`, which starts a new shell.
 - create testbed: `testing/ensure_testbed.sh`
 - optionally run E2E smoke test: `testing/test_basecluster_deploy_with_capd.sh`.
-This registers a base cluster that uses CAPD, and deploys a workload cluster.
+This registers a cluster template manifest that uses CAPD, and deploys a workload cluster.
 - optional cleanup: `arlon cluster delete capd-1`.
 - Unfortunately, there is a bug in CAPD provider that won't clean up some resources.
 To clean up manually:
   - get a list of remaining dockermachines: `kubectl -n capd-1 get dockermachine`